If you still have questions, email us at firstname.lastname@example.org and we may be able to help you determine the best size.

 A: The last is the hard plastic mold on which the shoes are crafted.
 The last gives the shoes their size and shape.

-A: We use three different lasts.
-Our handsewn lasts are the 114 for loafers and other slip-on shoes and the 800 for tie shoes and boots, these lasts come in widths B, D, E, EE.
-Our Blake stitch last is called the John last and comes in D width only.
+A: We use five different lasts.
+Our handsewn lasts are the 114 for loafers and other slip-on shoes and the 800 for lace-up shoes and boots, these lasts come in widths B, D, E, EE.
+Our Blake stitch lasts are the John, Acadia, and 115.

 A: Lasts are measured by the girth and circumference to give us a measurement of the total volume of the shoes.
 We do not measure length and width by the linear measurement of the bottom of the last.
 Thus, you cannot measure the bottom of your foot or the bottom of the shoes to determine the size.